 Python control flow such as

-for loop.
-For a handful of loop iterations
+for loops.
+For a handful of loop iterations,

 Python is OK, but if you need many loop iterations, you should rewrite your